phase1geo/tke/plugins/highlight_matches/README.md

 Note that if you try to highlight a string with several hundreds (or more) matches you take the risk of waiting for a good while.
 Though, you can restrict the span of lines for the highlighting.

-Note also that the highlighting and the jumpings are case sensitive.
+The highlightings and the jumpings are case sensitive.

+Note:
+The plugin was tested under Linux (Debian) and Windows.
+All bug fixes and corrections for other platforms would be appreciated at aplsimple$mail.ru.

 ### Menu usage